 First Gas will allocate PRs exclusively by auction (each a PR Auction) to Shippers only.
 First Gas will, in respect of each Congested Delivery Point notified pursuant to section 3.13, schedule a PR Auction for the first Business Day of the Month prior to the first Month in which it expects Congestion to occur (Scheduled PR Auction), provided that:

-this section 3.17 will apply only after the commencement of this Code; and
+this section 3.17 will apply only after the date of this Code; and

 First Gas may cancel any Scheduled PR Auction where it considers a Delivery Point (or more than one) will no longer be affected by Congestion.

-The terms and conditions applicable to a PR Auction will be those published on OATIS no later than 20 Business Days prior to that auction and, other than to correct a manifest error, such terms and conditions will be changed only after reasonable consultation with Shippers.
-First Gas will notify Shippers not later than 10 Business Days before a Scheduled PR Auction of:
+First Gas will develop the terms and conditions applicable to any PR Auction (Auction TCs) in consultation with Shippers, and those Auction TCs will be subject to approval by the GIC applying the criteria for changing this Code set out in section 17.11.
+Any amendment to the Auction TCs will also require consultation with Shippers and GIC approval.
+The Auction TCs must be published on OATIS no later than 30 Business Days before any PR Auction.

+First Gas will notify Shippers not later than 10 Business Days before a Scheduled PR Auction of the:

-the Delivery Point(s) to which the PRs will apply;
+Delivery Point(s) for which PRs are to be offered;

+PR Effective Date and PR Term;

+estimated Available Operational Capacity during the PR Term, and how First Gas determined that;

-the number of PRs on offer, together with information concerning how First Gas determined that number;
+number of PRs on offer, together with an explanation as to the determination of that number in relation to the estimated Available Operational Capacity; and

-the PR Term; and

-the Reserve Price, which shall represent First Gas’ reasonable assessment of the direct costs it will incur in holding PR Auctions.
+Reserve Price.

 In any PR Auction, a Shipper may bid for up to five tranches of PRs provided that its bid price for each tranche ($ per PR) must be different.
-Promptly following each PR Auction (and before the PR Allocation Day), First Gas will rank all valid bids in descending order of bid price, treating bids for different tranches of PRs as separate bids.
+Promptly following each PR Auction, First Gas will rank all valid bids in descending order of bid price, treating bids for different tranches of PRs as separate bids.
 First Gas will then allocate:

 to the highest price bidder the number of PRs equal to the lesser of the number it bid for and the number on offer; and